agroscope-ch/srppp/vignettes/joss/paper.md

 note that there is no guarantee that the data contained in or read by this package will match the online version or the original registration documents.

+# Related work

+For those interested in historical data on authorized products and their uses, we refer to the srppphist R-package [@srppphist], which provides annual extracts of SRPPP data since 2011.

 # Acknowledgements

 We would like to acknowledge the helpful discussions with various members and